 Let’s say Mr ‘A’ wants to purchase shares of PQR Limited at $60 which is currently getting traded at $63 and the limit order is set at $60.
 This price can go either up or down but as soon as the stock trades at $60, the order is triggered and Mr ‘A’ has to buy at the predetermined price.

-Once the stock is purchased at $60 and if Mr ‘A’ decides to sell the same once price reaches $64, a new limit order has to be set for the same.
+Once the stock is purchased at $60 and if Mr ‘A’ decides to sell the same once the price reaches $64, a new limit order has to be set for the same.
 Once the trade price reaches $64, the order becomes active and the new target price is set.
 This feature makes limit orders useful in volatile market environments offering an advantage to investors for setting the price.

-This will protect from buying a stock too high or selling it at too low price.
-It should also be noted that if price of the stock does not reach the limit price, the trade will not get executed.
+This will protect from buying a stock too high or selling it at a too low price.
+It should also be noted that if the price of the stock does not reach the limit price, the trade will not get executed.
 The broker’s fee schedule and other charges should also be factored in before considering the price and the possible gains that can be made.

-Market Order Example
+#2 – Market Order

 The below example of market order can be ascertained for clear understanding: